 2. Is the plan focused on the buyer and a precisely defined buyer problem your company can solve?
 Or, is the plan inwardly focused on your products and sales processes?
 This matters because research shows that companies with an aligned sales and marketing planning process centered on the buyer, actually outperform their competitors.

 a.
-Good focus example: The buyer’s problem that offers the most potential revenue for us and we are best at solving is: The target buyer doesn’t have the right grade of plastic feed stock on hand in time for manufacturing their order.
+Good focus example: The buyer’s problem that offers the most potential revenue for us and we are best at solving is: The target buyer doesn’t have the right grade of plastic feed stock on hand in time to manufacture their orders.

 b.
 Bad focus example: Sell our Platinum Plastic Formula to companies who need quality.